Environmental impact of pesticides: Birds

+Many countries have no registered pesticides of this group at all.
+In USA registered avicides belong to restricted use pesticides and can be used only by certified pest control operations.

 Aquatic life

 Fish and other aquatic biota may be harmed by pesticide-contaminated water.
 Pesticide surface runoff into rivers and streams can be highly lethal to aquatic life, sometimes killing all the fish in a particular stream.

 Application of herbicides to bodies of water can cause fish kills when the dead plants decay and consume the water's oxygen, suffocating the fish.
 Herbicides such as copper sulfate that are applied to water to kill plants are toxic to fish and other water animals at concentrations similar to those used to kill the plants.
 Repeated exposure to sublethal doses of some pesticides can cause physiological and behavioral changes that reduce fish populations, such as abandonment of nests and broods, decreased immunity to disease and decreased predator avoidance.

 Application of herbicides to bodies of water can kill plants on which fish depend for their habitat.

 Pesticides can accumulate in bodies of water to levels that kill off zooplankton, the main source of food for young fish.
 Pesticides can also kill off insects on which some fish feed, causing the fish to travel farther in search of food and exposing them to greater risk from predators.

 The faster a given pesticide breaks down in the environment, the less threat it poses to aquatic life.
 Insecticides are typically more toxic to aquatic life than herbicides and fungicides.